-1 Introduction and motivation
+1. Introduction and motivation

-Aggregate price levels expressed in a common currency at going nominal exchange rates are generally higher in richer than in poorer economies, an observation dubbed "Penn effect" in Samuelson (1994).
-Recent panel data studies (e.g., Dobrinsky, 2003; de Broeck and Sløk, 2006) have found comparatively high point estimates for corresponding price-productivity elasticities for (former) transition economies in Central and Eastern Europe (CEEC), which seems to contrast with findings from cross-section regression analyses, where the inclusion of poorer countries tends to generate lower elasticities (Maeso-Fernandez et al., 2005).
+Aggregate price levels expressed in a common currency at going nominal exchange rates are generally higher in richer than in poorer economies, an observation dubbed the "Penn effect" by Samuelson (1994).
+Recent panel data studies (e.g., Dobrinsky, 2003; de Broeck and Sløk, 2006) have found comparatively high point estimates for corresponding price-productivity elasticities for former transition economies in Central and Eastern Europe (CEEC), which seems to contrast with findings from cross-section regression analyses, where the inclusion of poorer countries tends to generate lower elasticities (Maeso-Fernandez et al., 2005).

-Whether or not a "special" status for (former) transition economies exists in the Penn effect appears important for two reasons.
-First, it might lead to inflation in these countries, which the ECB, among others, could be concerned about.
+Whether or not a special status for former transition economies exists in the Penn effect appears important for two reasons.
+First, it might lead to higher observed inflation in these countries, which the ECB, among others, could be concerned about.
 Second, it might lead to losses in competitiveness, which policy makers in these countries should be concerned about.

-The idea of this paper is to put the price-productivity behaviour of (former) transition economies into an international perspective.
-For this purpose, we first review the literature on the Penn effect, that seems to reveal a special status for (former) transition economies.
-In Section 3, we demonstrate that within the time-series dimension, estimated price-productivity elasticities for transition economies are indeed higher than for OECD countries.
-In the following, however, we argue that (i) the Penn-effect is by nature cross-section rather than time-series, and (ii) that estimations of price-productivity elasticities without the inclusion of other real factors might suffer from omitted variable bias and omitted variable inconsisteny.
-As a solution, we propose an extended approach in order to take account of reform effort as the driving force behind deregulation, real-location, and restructuring during transition.
-Results of estimating the extended approach with panel data and fixed period-effects suggest that the price-productivity-elasticity for (former) transition economies is not different from that of OECD economies.
+The idea of this paper is to put the price-productivity behaviour of former transition economies into international perspective.
+For this purpose, we first review the literature on the Penn effect.
+This literature seems to show a special status for former transition economies.
+In Section 3, we demonstrate that within the time-series dimension, estimated price-productivity elasticities for transition economies are indeed different from those of non-transition OECD countries.
+In the following, however, we argue that (i) the Penn-effect is by its nature a cross-section rather than a time-series phenomenon, and (ii) that estimates of price-productivity elasticities without the inclusion of other explanatory factors might suffer from omitted variable bias and omitted variable inconsistency.
+As a solution, we propose an extended approach in order to take account of reform effort as the driving force behind deregulation, reallocation, and restructuring during transition.
+Results of estimating the extended approach with panel data and fixed period-effects suggest that the price-productivity elasticity for transition economies is not different from that of OECD economies.

-2 The Penn effect for (former) transition economies
+2. The Penn effect for transition economies

 Purchasing power parity (PPP) is linked to the tradability of goods and services.
-If all goods are tradable at no cost and enter each country's basket used to construct the aggregate price level with the same weight, arbitrage ensures that aggregate price levels, P_1 and P_2 , are identical for each pair of countries when expressed in a common currency at the going nominal exchange rate.
-More generally, the deviation of the nominal exchange rate e{12} from purchasing power is just the real exchange rate between countries 2 and 1, RER{21} .
+If all goods are tradable at no cost and enter each country's aggregate price level basket with the same weight, arbitrage ensures that aggregate price levels, $P_1$ and $P_2$ , are identical for each pair of countries when expressed in a common currency at the going nominal exchange rate.
+More generally, the deviation of the nominal exchange rate $e{12}$ from purchasing power is just the real exchange rate between countries 2 and 1, $RER{21}$ .

-$$RER{21} = \frac{e{12}}{P_1 / P_2} = \frac{P_2 / P_1}{e{21}}, \tag{1}$$ equivalently defined as the deviation of the ratio of two countries' aggregate price levels from their nominal exchange rate.
-Absolute purchasing power parity, of course, is equivalent to $RER{21}=1$.
+$$RER{21} = \frac{e{12}}{P_1 / P_2} = \frac{P_2 / P_1}{e{21}},$$ (1)

+equivalently defined as the deviation of the ratio of two countries' aggregate price levels from their nominal exchange rate.
+Absolute purchasing power parity, of course, is equivalent to $RER{21} = 1$ .

-In fact, what we observe are systematic deviations from PPP: aggregate price levels expressed in a common currency at going nominal exchange rates are generally higher in richer than in poorer economies, an observation dubbed the "Penn effect" in Samuelson (1994).
+In fact, what we observe are systematic deviations from PPP: aggregate price levels expressed in a common currency at going nominal exchange rates are generally higher in richer than in poorer economies, an observation dubbed the Penn effect by Samuelson (1994).